pojesh/skript/README.md

 ```

 ## Removing the Gemini API Key from Windows Credential Manager
+The Gemini API will automatically be deleted from your Windows Credential Manager when Skript program is uninstalled.

 If you wish to delete the Gemini API key stored by skript, execute this:

 ```bash